Laminate Flooring Cost

 Real tiles are usually made from a variety of materials, from ceramic to stone or even concrete.

-A faux tile laminate floor is made from more cost-effective materials (often pressed wood or composite), allowing for a great reduction in the overall price.
+However, a faux tile laminate floor is made from more cost-effective materials (often pressed wood or composite), greatly reducing the overall price.

 Is faux tile laminate easy to install?